On this page:

 Adding more residents to a room

-For more information on adding more residents to a room, view our Increasing capacity in a rooming house room page.
+For more information on adding more residents to a room, view Rooming houses - adding more people to a room.

-For information about resolving disputes in a rooming house, view our Resolving renting disputes page.
+For information about resolving disputes in a rooming house, view Resolving disputes.

-For information on what to do when a resident fails to meet their legal obligations, view our When a tenant or landlord breaks the rules page.
+For information on what to do when a resident fails to meet their legal obligations, view When a renter or rental provider breaks the law.

 Violent situations in rooming houses

-For information on what to do if a resident or visitor acts violently or puts anyone in danger, view our Changing the rental agreement in violent situations page.
+For information on what to do if a resident or visitor acts violently or puts anyone in danger, view Violent and dangerous behaviour - rooming houses.

 When a resident leaves

-For information about a resident leaving a rooming house, view our:
+For information about a resident leaving a rooming house, view:

 After a resident leaves the rooming house, the resident and operator must decide what to do with any bond repayments or goods left behind.